EmanuelaBoros/EmanuelaBoros/README.md

 ### 🧵 Let's Connect

 📫 Reach me via email.
 Same but on Gmail.
-💬 I'm always open to collaboration on open-source NLP, OCR, and digital heritage projects.
+💬 I'm always open to collaboration on open-source NLP/DL and digital heritage projects.